b13/assetcollector/README.md

 ## SVG Map inliner

 Adds SVG files as inline map using a ViewHelper.
+A file can be added using a file path or an icon name set in your TypoScript setup.

 This only includes the icons needed on a given page as inline SVG symbols in one svg map.

 ### Examples

+#### Using a file path

 ```
 <ac:svg file="EXT:myext/Resources/Public/Svg/myIconFile.svg" class="b_myIconClass"/>